RahulTeammate/UIUCWarGame/README.md

 How to play the game:
 1. When the game loads, you can choose to have two players play, one player play against an AI, or 2 AIs play against each other.
-2. To see the rules of the gme, open and read WarGameRules.pdf
+2. To see the rules of the game, open and read WarGameRules.pdf

 Additional Info: